mbiesiad/COVID-19-World-Data/README.md

 # COVID-19-Poland [WIP]
 All officially confirmed cases of covid infection in Poland &amp; few others European countries.
-Listed by first day of official case, number of cases.
+Listed by first day of official case, number of cases (csv format).
 Countries data: Poland, Germany, Czech Republic, France, Slovakia, Spain, UK, Canada, USA, Israel, Japan and more.

 *Update: extended also with Non-EU countries (see below)*